 - Smaller blips You cannot even see LinkedIn because I nuked that years ago, and never did or got much from it.
 I’ve written more than enough disdain about Facebook; I had a small peak when I started, began following, was every night swiping in my timeline, but I nuked it (twice) and it never has been even a mildy significant place.
 For me.
 Instagram was something I played with early, then let go dormant, and have been doing small amounts of “inhabiting” mostly at night.
 I crosspost 1 or 2 of my flickr photos, check out what other people are doing.
 I have my reservations about it- more than its owner, the clogging of their API, the lack of any abiity to search my own photos, keep its Ps low for me.

 If the magnitudes of my curves mean anything (and they don’t), it seems that with time, I am in multiple spaces, that they peak and fall earlier, but have gone to higher magnitudes.

 The big question is– and the title of this post– is there a next one?
 What is it?
 When will I know?

 Top / Featured Image: CC0 licensed image from pixabay https://pixabay.com/en/blocks-curve-hill-mathematics-1293330/

-The post "What’s My Next Online Community Life Cycle Curve?" was originally pulled like taffy through a needle's eye at CogDogBlog (https://cogdogblog.com/2016/12/next-curve/) on December 4, 2016.
+The post "What’s My Next Online Community Life Cycle Curve?" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (https://cogdogblog.com/2016/12/next-curve/) on December 4, 2016.